Async Satellite Tile Processing with Dask

 processor.close()

-For authoritative guidance on emissions accounting methodologies, consult the GHG Protocol Corporate Standard and the STAC Specification for standardized metadata exchange.
+For authoritative methodology, consult the GHG Protocol Corporate Standard and the STAC Specification for standardized metadata exchange.